NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 The :ref:`point2mesh` program will create ``.obj`` and ``.mtl`` files that you can import directly into Blender (https://www.blender.org/).
-Remember that ``.obj`` files don’t particularly have a way to specify 'units' but the 'units' of an ``.obj`` file written out by ASP are going to be 'meters.'
-If you open a large .obj model created by ASP (like HiRISE), you’ll need to remember to move the default viewpoint away from the origin, and extend the clipping distance to a few thousand (which will be a few kilometers), otherwise it may ‘appear’ that the model hasn’t loaded (because your viewpoint is inside of it, and you can’t see far enough).
+Remember that ``.obj`` files don't particularly have a way to specify 'units' but the 'units' of an ``.obj`` file written out by ASP are going to be 'meters.'
+If you open a large .obj model created by ASP (like HiRISE), you'll need to remember to move the default viewpoint away from the origin, and extend the clipping distance to a few thousand (which will be a few kilometers), otherwise it may 'appear' that the model hasn't loaded (because your viewpoint is inside of it, and you can't see far enough).

 The default step size for :ref:`point2mesh` is 10, which only samples every 10th point, so you may want to read the documentation which talks more about the ``-s`` argument to :ref:`point2mesh`.
-Depending on how big your model is, even that might be too small, and I’d be very cautious about using ``-s 1`` on a HiRISE model that isn’t cropped somehow first.
+Depending on how big your model is, even that might be too small, and I'd be very cautious about using ``-s 1`` on a HiRISE model that isn't cropped somehow first.

 You can also use :ref:`point2mesh` to pull off this trick with